APC-SoCIT/APC_2025_2026_T1_SS231_G07-DDC-Management-System/docs/MSYADD1/01 Analysis and design documents/012 Fully dressed Use Cases/readme.md

 The system sends these "Appointment Details" to the (4.1 Invoice Generation) process.

 The system sends a "Billing Report" to the Owner and Staff.

+UC-09: Record Creation
+Author: Michael Orenze Priority: High

+Purpose
+To allow authorized staff (Owner, Dentist, or Receptionist) to create and submit a new dental record for a patient.

+Actors
+User (Owner, Dentist, Receptionist)

+Requirement Traceability
+BR-26: The Owner, Dentist, and Receptionist must be able to create patient records.

+BR-18: The Dentist must assign treatments to a patient’s record only after a consultation has been completed.

+Preconditions
+The user (Owner, Dentist, or Receptionist) is logged into the system.

+The user has selected a patient and navigated to the "Add New Record" section.

+Postconditions
+A new dental record is successfully saved in the (Patient Records) data store.

+The user receives an acknowledgment of the successful creation.

+Basic Flow
+The staff user fills out the required information in the new dental record form.

+The user submits the "New Dental Record."

+The system receives the data and writes it to the (Patient Records) data store.

+The system sends a "Record Acknowledgment" to the user.